AdrianBronder/NetApp-ONTAP-Testplan/README.md

 * Ansible host is configured with minimum recommended versions (as of now - August 2023):
   - Python 3.8+
   - Ansible 2.12+
+* Variables are defined at various levels.
+There are generally two categories of variables for this test:
+  * **Environment**, or: Desired state of a system or a group of systems
     * Inventory folder id created for new environment in ./inventories (as per exmple "labondemand")
-  - hosts file and variables have to match specific environment
+    * hosts file and variables have to match specific environment
-  - a sinlge file can be used as well, but is not recommended with a large amount of variables and secrets like passwords
+    * a sinlge file can be used as well, but is not recommended with a large amount of variables and secrets like passwords
+  * **Runtime**, or: Configuration, that is created or changed as part of the test plan
     * Variable folder is created for new environment in ./vars (as per example "labondemand")
-  - it can be a single file, but is not recommended with a large amount of variables and secrets like passwords
+    * it can be a single file, but is not recommended with a large amount of variables and secrets like passwords

 # Additional References